yoonsikp/kromo/README.md

 ```

 ## Runtime
 `kromo` is slow, just like how film photography used to be.
-Clone the repo, and get a blast from the past.
+Clone the repo for a blast from the past.

 ## [Gallery](https://github.com/yoonsikp/kromo/blob/master/gallery.md)